gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 records.
 Since the first day of data collections was done in person, only the second day (DR2) could have non-responders (NA).
 Therefore, I only calculated mean values for those participants that responded to both food records.
-Otherwise, only DAY1 value was maintained.
+Otherwise, only the values from DAY1 were used.

 For the coffee and tea specific caffeine data, NA values were considered zero (0 mg) when participants responded to ANY food record (DAY 1 or